ProjectSerenity/firefly/README.md

 ### Why write the kernel in C?

 C was designed for writing kernels (amongst other things) and has a lot of existing code and examples.
 While other languages will provide benefits over C (such as memory safety or better tooling), they will be lacking in existing code and samples.
 By defining the interface between userland and the kernel in the syscall ABI, it will be possible to rewrite the kernel in another language at a later point.
 I reckon building new tooling around C will require less work than writing the kernel in another language.

-### Why a microkernel?

-The most successful OSs so far have had hybrid monolith kernels.
-Given Firefly's specific purpose, it will already have a significantly smaller codebase than its competitors.
-Nevertheless, having the minimum necessary code in the kernel will provide improved security and stability at the expense of performance.
-If it emerges that the performance loss will be too significant, functionality can be moved to the kernel.
-I reckon that with modern hardware the performance penalty (which will mainly be in networking) will be acceptable.